-What I have come to realize over and over again is that the important part is not whether adults will think a moment created with children in mind is silly, but whether or not we are creating a connection.
+What I have come to realize, over and over again, is that the importance lies not in whether adults will think a moment created for children is silly, but whether or not we’re creating a connection.

 The original plan for this tour was to travel to the Department of Cauca, a western Colombian “red zone,” experiencing ongoing violence from drug trafficking and guerrilla war.
 In 2016, it entered into the peace process, which means that FARC is no longer operational.
 Local leaders asked CWB to work specifically with young adults, focusing on tolerance and empathy.
-Due to the conflict and politics surrounding the inauguration of Ivan Duque, we had to change the itinerary.
-Two weeks before the tour’s start date, we made the difficult decision to spend more time in Cali, instead of the Cauca.
+Due to the conflict and politics surrounding the inauguration of Ivan Duque, Colombia’s president, CWB decided to change the itinerary.
+Two weeks before the tour’s start date, CWB and CaliClown made the difficult decision to spend more time in Cali, instead of the Cauca.
 After assessing the situation on the ground, the team was able to travel to the Cuaca for a few days.

-This tour included 16 performances and 2 workshops, for a very diverse set of audiences.
-The team performed for all ages, ranging from little kids, to high school students, to adults in a drug-rehabilitation center.
+This tour included 16 performances and two workshops, for a very diverse set of audiences.
+The team performed for all ages, ranging from little kids through high-schoolers, to adults in a drug-rehabilitation center.

-CWB – USA has worked in Colombia since 2009, when it partnered with local artists in Bogata to perform for vulnerable children.
+CWB – USA has worked in Colombia since 2009, when it partnered with local artists in Bogatá to perform for vulnerable children.
 This will be CWB – USA’s 10th tour in as many years.
-In that time, Colombian displacement has risen, largely due to armed conflict over land-rights, and drug trafficking.
-Additionally, natural disasters such as flooding, El Niño, and earthquakes have added to the number of displaced people.
+In that time, internal displacement has increased, largely due to armed conflict over land-rights and drug trafficking.
+Additionally, natural disasters such as flooding, El Niño, and earthquakes add to the number of displaced people.
 The displaced population in Colombia is especially vulnerable as there are no camps and few social or humanitarian services available to them.
-Many people travel from town to town and experience repeated violence and displacement.
+Many people travel from town to town, and experience repeated violence and displacement.

-In 2016, a peace agreement was signed between the government and the Revolutionary Armed Forces of Colombia (FARC), Colombia’s biggest armed group, putting an end to a conflict that had lasted more than 50 years.
+In 2016, the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) signed a peace agreement, in an attempt to end to a more than 50-year conflict.
 This was a highly significant development and a prerequisite for achieving durable solutions for people displaced by the conflict.
-However, obstacles remain, and include victims’ compensation, land and property restitution, as well as implementation of the different points agreed upon in the peace deal.
+However, obstacles remain, including victims’ compensation, land and property restitution, and actual implementation of the different points agreed upon in the peace deal.